 Roasted root vegetables on a sheet pan, topped with chopped parsley.

-• Pilaf: Add the roasted veggies to wild rice along with dried cranberries and pecans to make a delicious pilaf dish.
+• Pilaf: Add the roasted veggies to wild rice along with dried cranberries and pecans to make a delicious rice pilaf dish.

 • Pasta: Drizzle a little garlic butter over the vegetables and mix them with cheese tortellini or penne pasta.